The Principles of Diffusion Models: General Flow Map: Mean Flow General Flow Map: Mean Flow

-\paragraph{Conclusion.} This equivalence between CTM and MF is similar to the situation in diffusion models (\Cref{sec:equivalent-parametrizations}), where different parameterizations ultimately describe the same underlying oracle target.
-In principle, these formulations are mathematically identical.
-In practice, however, their behavior can differ because of factors such as loss weighting, network design, or optimization dynamics, which may cause one approach to perform better than another under specific conditions.
+The relationship between CTM and MF is similar to that in diffusion models (\Cref{sec:equivalent-parametrizations}), where different parameterizations ultimately describe the same underlying oracle target.
+In terms of what to learn, these formulations are mathematically equivalent, and at the level of the loss objective, they can be regarded as equivalent.